Confirmation (Lutheran Church): Description

 is a public rite of the Church preceded by a period of instruction designed to help baptized Christians identify with the life and mission of the Christian community.
 Note: Prior to admission to the Eucharist, it is necessary to be instructed in the Christian faith (1 Cor.
 11:28).
 The rite of confirmation provides an opportunity for the individual Christian, relying on God's promise given in Holy Baptism, to make a personal public confession of the faith and a lifelong pledge of fidelity to Christ.

 Rite

-The Rite of Confirmation provides an opportunity for the individual Christian, relying on God's promise given in Baptism, to make a personal public profession of the faith and a lifelong pledge of faithfulness to Christ.
-Confirmation teaches baptized Christians, who wish to become Lutheran, Martin Luther's theology on the Ten Commandments, the Apostles' Creed, the Lord's Prayer, Baptism, Confession, and the Eucharist.
+The Rite of Confirmation encourages the individual Christian, relying on God's promise given in Baptism, to make a public profession of the faith and a lifelong pledge of faithfulness to Christ.
+Confirmation teaches baptized Christians, who wish to become Lutheran, the Church's theology on the Ten Commandments, the Apostles' Creed and the Lord's Prayer, as well as Lutheran doctrine on the sacraments of Baptism, Confession, and the Eucharist.